The Big Match: The Match

 Soccer Sunday (originally a name used by HTV Wales, though some years later it was adopted by many other regions).

 The Central Match, The London Match and HTV Wales's Soccer Sunday all used "You Are The Number One" as their theme, and other regions may have done as well.

+ITV did gain coverage of the new UEFA Champions League, but all programmes covering that competition went out under the UEFA Champions League title.

 The Match underwent radical rebranding from the summer of 1993 onward, as Central and Grand Slam Productions took over the production contract from LWT.
 Matthew Lorenzo became the programme's main presenter, with Jim Rosenthal often hosting highlights programmes.
 The black and red branding, which had been in place since 1990, was replaced with a blue and silver theme.
 Many long-serving pundits left the programme, including Ian St John and Jimmy Greaves – though both remained involved with ITV's regional football coverage, and St John returned as a co-commentator for networked coverage from 1996.